Decoupling Variance and Scale-Invariant Updates in Adaptive Gradient Descent for Unified Vector and Matrix Optimization: Preliminaries

 If we consider the gradient sample by removing the expectation in \cref{eq:shampoo}, the term $(L^{1/2} \otimes R^{1/2})^{-1/2} \text{vec}(G)$ can be simplified.
 Using the identity $(A \otimes B)^k = A^k \otimes B^k$ and the vectorization property $(A \otimes B) \fvec(X) = \fvec(AXB^{T})$, the update simplifies to $\Delta X^* = -L^{-1/4} G R^{-1/4}$.
 Substituting the singular value decomposition $G = U\Sigma V^T$, the update becomes:

 This result recovers spectral gradient descent methods \citep{carlson2015stochastic, jordan2024muon}, which effectively orthogonalize the gradient via the matrix sign function.
-Consequently, by setting $H = L^{1/2} \otimes R^{1/2}$, the preconditioner $-H^{-1/2} \text{vec}(G)$ indeed performs an orthogonalization step.
-This allows us to reframe the Shampoo-style update as:
+Consequently, by setting $H = L^{1/2} \otimes R^{1/2}$, update $-H^{-1/2} \text{vec}(G)$ indeed is performing an orthogonalization step.
+If we plug this $H$ back to the whitening update in \cref{eq:sgd}, we can reframe it as a Shampoo-style update: